colinrothwell/textgame/README.md

 Made up of four classes: Listener, Modifier, Printer and Command.
 Listener and Modifier pass around Commands generated from user input.
 Modifier then changes the game state.
 Printer takes care of all the output from the game.

+Or that's how Lewis did it.
+I think it's now simpler than that.

+We communicate using UserReponse objects with a type, and a message.
+Conversation options is one of the possibilities.
 To-do
 -----